Saltley Gate Peace Group: Campaigns

 Amongst its causes has been working with faith leaders to prevent the promotion of glorification of terrorism amongst younger Muslims in the inner city.

 In 2005, the SGPG also called on the West Midlands Police to ban the flying of Pakistani flags in the city during the festival of Eid to prevent racial tensions.
 This followed a similar ban enforced in London.

 In January 2007, the group publicly supported the city's Green Lane Mosque against accusations of extremism, made in the Channel 4 documentary Undercover Mosque.

 Founders

-The Saltley Gate Peace Group was founded by Methodist minister Simon Topping and community activist Adam Yosef in 2003.

-The organisation is currently based at the Saltley Methodist Church in the West Midlands and is supported by Reverend Chris Shannahan, founder of youth programme Yeast in the City.
+The SGPG was founded by Methodist minister Simon Topping and community activist Adam Yosef in 2003.
+It is currently based at the Saltley Methodist Church in the West Midlands and supported by Reverend Chris Shannahan, founder of youth programme Yeast in the City.